risetarnished/coding-practice/docs/binarytree/InorderTraversalOfBinaryTree.md

 Cases:

 1.  when helper is not null: traversal to the left subtree of the current root; push helper and go left
-1.  when helper is null: traversal to the left subtree has finished; the current root is the top element in the stack; deal with the top and let helper = top.right
+2.  when helper is null: traversal to the left subtree has finished; the current root is the top element in the tack; deal with the top and let helper = top.right
-1.  repeat 1 & 2 until helper is null and there are no more nodes left in the stack
+3.  repeat 1 & 2 until helper is null and there are no more nodes left in the stack

     	          5